 In addition to destroying a beautiful smile, there are several negative after-effects of losing a tooth:

-As significant as these problems may be, one of the more serious after-effects of missing teeth is the loss of bone in the jaw.
-When teeth are removed, the body assumes there is no need for the bone that supported the teeth.
+As significant as these problems maybe, one of the more serious after-effects of missing teeth is the loss of bone in the jaw.
+When teeth are removed, the body assumes there is no need for the bone that supports the teeth.
 After all, that is the primary job of your jawbone.
-Over time the bone slowly, yet progressively diminishes.
-In fact the upper and lower jawbone get smaller or shrink – 40% the first three months and 10% every decade thereafter.
-This can lead to very serious consequences.
+Over time the bone slowly yet progressively diminishes.
+The upper and lower jawbone get smaller or shrink – 40% in the first three months and 10% every decade.
+It can lead to very serious consequences.

-If you are missing one or more teeth, and wish to eat your favorite foods, increase your chewing ability, and improve your appearance, speech, and self-esteem, then you are a candidate for dental implants.
+If you miss one or more teeth and wish to eat your favorite foods, increase your chewing ability, and improve your appearance, speech, and self-esteem, you are a candidate for dental implants in Ellicott City.
 We use the latest implant technology so you can smile again with confidence.
 Call our office today to schedule your appointment.